Quick start guide for **emmeans**

 One-factor model

-If one-factor model fits well and the factor is named
+If a one-factor model fits well and the factor is named

 treatment